khfong26/daily-quests-app/TESTING_CHECKLIST.md

 * [ ] Rank-up shows icon and animation.
 * [ ] Daily streak and combo counters have visual animations when they update.
 * [ ] Effects do not break any functionality or localStorage persistence.

 ---

+## Step 7b — Improved Quest Editing UI

+**Agent Prompt:**
+"Improve the quest editing interface so that editing fields are compact and do not overflow the screen.
+Ensure edit boxes resize properly or stay within card boundaries, and avoid overlapping with other quests."

+**Testing Checklist:**

+* [ ] Editing a quest keeps the input box within the quest card.
+* [ ] Edit fields resize properly without running off-screen.
+* [ ] Other quests remain visible and unaffected during editing.

+---